-- A. The proposed subdivision, together with the provisions for its design and improvement, is consistent with applicable general and specific plans.
-(Gov. Code §§ 66473.5, 66474) The proposed subdivision, together with the provisions for its design and improvement, is consistent with the General Plan Land Use Designation of Low-Density Residential of the City, including all required elements therein applicable to said property; - B. The site is physically suitable for the type and density of development.
-(Gov. Code § 66474) The site is physically suitable for the proposed 22-unit single-family residential development as the underlying R1 Zoning and the Low-Density Residential General Plan Land Use Designation allows single-family development in this area.
+A. The proposed subdivision, together with the provisions for its design and improvement, is consistent with applicable general and specific plans.
+(Gov. Code §§ 66473.5, 66474) The subdivision is compatible with General Plan policies-specifically, the project supports the General Plan Policies LUD 3.5 (Diversity) by providing housing for a range of diverse households and incomes, LUD 6.1 (Neighborhood character), 6.3 (Street presence), and LUD 6.5 (Pedestrian and bicycling improvements)by providing frontage improvements, including new utility connections, new landscaping, and new curb, gutter, and sidewalks;

+- B. The site is physically suitable for the type and density of development.
+(Gov. Code § 66474) The site is physically suitable for the proposed 22-unit single-family residential development as the underlying R1 zoning and the Low-Density Residential General Plan Land Use Designation allow single-family development in this area.
 The proposed site plan is developed with units facing an interior street and tree plantings proposed along the perimeter creating development patterns similar to adjacent residential developments.
-Although, the proposed project density of nine DU/AC is above the maximum density allowed of six DU/AC under the General Plan, the project is requesting additional density under the State Density Bonus Law.
+Although the proposed project density exceeds the permitted density of six dwelling units per acre under the General Plan, the project is providing two very low-income units (12% of the base project of 16 units) and qualifies for a 38.75% density bonus (seven additional units) under State Density Bonus Law.
 The proposed site design adequately accommodates vehicle, pedestrian, and bicycle circulation to meet requirements for life safety, City services, and occupants of the project.
-Additionally, the proposed Subdivision Map facilitates the construction of a new 22-unit single-family development that can be fully served by the physical infrastructure and services provided within the City;
+Additionally, the proposed Subdivision Map facilitates the construction of a new 22-unit single-family development that can be fully served by the physical infrastructure and services provided within the City; - C. The proposed design of the subdivision and improvements, as conditioned, will not cause environmental damage or substantially and avoidably injure fish or wildlife or their habitat.
+(Gov. Code § 66474) The design of the subdivision and the proposed improvements, as conditioned, will not cause environmental damage or substantially and avoidably injure fish or wildlife or their habitat as the project site complies with the California Environmental Quality Act (CEQA) as a categorically exempt project under CEQA Guidelines Section 15332 ("In-Fill Development") and Section 15302 ("Replacement or Reconstruction") and none of the exceptions in CEQA Guidelines Section 15300.2 apply.
+In addition, the project site has no value as habitat for endangered, rare, or threatened species.
+The project site is currently developed with residential and commercial uses.
+Vegetation on the site consists of landscape trees and fruit trees.
+The project will be required to comply with the City's standard tree replacement requirements outlined in the City Code and the City's standard conditions of approval.